 • Moisture Drainage EIFS System

 For the homeowner, stucco is a term loosely applied to various kinds of plasterwork, both exterior and interior.
 The most common use is to refer to plaster or cement used for the external of buildings.
-Hard Coat Stucco consists of a mixture of cement or lime, sand and water applied in one or more coats over rough masonry or frame structures.
+Hard Coat Stucco consists of a mixture of cement or lime, sand, and water applied in one or more coats over rough masonry or frame structures.
 Synthetic versions of stucco have come into wide use that include acrylic resins or polymers.
 The most common type is known as Barrier EIFS.
-EIFS has been used for a little over three decades in the US.
+EIFS has been used in the US for over three decades.
 It was developed in Germany during the 1950’s to assist in the re-building of Europe after World War II.
 EIFS combines exterior finish system durability with good thermal insulation and a variety of texture color retention.
 In the late 1990’s EIFS manufacturers started to develop and market a second generation of PB-EIFS for wood frame construction.
 These are often generally referred to as Moisture Drainage EIFS or MD PB-EIFS.

 Traditional Stucco: